 You’ll eventually find out for yourself and will probably get what you want, but it may be different than what you expect.
 You possibly have not considered all the factors in play and won’t know for sure until you discover the truth for yourself.
 It may be a while until you realize that there was no reason to wonder about this subject in the first place.

-A reserved and conservative introvert, the Priestess archetype can block one’s path towards being spontaneous and joyful.
+A reserved and conservative introvert, the Priestess archetype in reverse can block one’s path towards being spontaneous and joyful.

 For sure, it’s better to be safe than sorry.
 Nevertheless, in the crossing position the High Priestess card becomes an irrational fear of the outside world.
 The resulting isolation separates one from the environment, and ultimately from the true self.

 It refers to waiting for something that will never come and mistaking ignorance for wisdom.
-It is a passive-aggressive halt from activity, a denial to accept change and the flow of life.
+It is a passive-aggressive halt from activity, a denial to accept the changes and flow of life.

 It can indicate an actual person in the querent’s life, a family member or partner who had an unforgettable influence over them in the past in a disarming and smothering way.